browserengineering/book/book/accessibility.md

             parent.build_internal(child_node)
 ```

-The user can now direct the screen-reader to walks up or down this
+The user can now direct the screen-reader to walk up or down this
 accessibility tree and speak the text at any of the leaves

 Using the accessibility tree